DerGuru/The-Resonant/Chapters/P2-16 - Resonance Market.md

 “Everyone’s picky until they’re desperate.”
 He set a tray down: white discs like coin‑sized moons, two black rods, one with a chip like a missing tooth.

-Milo hovered over a box marked **RETired—Probably**.
+Milo hovered over a box marked **RETired - Probably**.
 “Define ‘retired.’”

 “Between jobs,” the man said, and managed to keep a straight face.